The Stranger (1946 film)

-The Stranger is a 1946 American thriller film noir directed and co-written by Orson Welles, starring Edward G. Robinson, Loretta Young and Orson Welles.
-Welles's third completed feature film as director and his first film noir, it centers on a war crimes investigator tracking a high-ranking Nazi fugitive to a Connecticut town.
+The Stranger is a 1946 American thriller film noir directed and (although uncredited) co-written by Orson Welles, starring himself along with Edward G. Robinson and Loretta Young.
+Welles's third completed feature film as director and his first film noir, it centers on war crimes investigator Wilson tracking high-ranking Nazi fugitive Franz Kindler to a Connecticut town.
 It is the first Hollywood film to present documentary footage of the Holocaust.

 The film was nominated for the Golden Lion (then-called the ‘Grand International Prize’) at the 8th Venice International Film Festival.
-Screenwriter Victor Trivas received an Oscar nomination for Best Story.
+Screenwriter Victor Trivas received a nomination for the Academy Award for Best Story.
 The film entered the public domain when its copyright was not renewed.

 Plot

 Mr. Wilson is an agent of the United Nations War Crimes Commission who is hunting for Nazi fugitive Franz Kindler, a war criminal who has erased all evidence which might identify him.
-He has left no clue to his identity except "a hobby that almost amounts to a mania—clocks."
+He has left no clue to his identity except "a hobby that almost amounts to a mania — clocks."

-Wilson releases Kindler's former associate Meinike, hoping the man will lead him to Kindler.
+Wilson releases Kindler's former associate Konrad Meinike, hoping the man will lead him to Kindler.
 Wilson follows Meinike to a small town in Connecticut, but loses him before he meets with Kindler.
 Kindler has assumed a new identity as "Charles Rankin", and has become a teacher at a local prep school.
 He is about to marry Mary Longstreet, daughter of Supreme Court Justice Adam Longstreet, and is involved in repairing the town's 400-year-old Habrecht-style clock mechanism with religious automata that crowns the belfry of a church in the town square.
 Meinike attacks Wilson, leaving him for dead, and meets Kindler.
 Meinike is repentant and has become a Christian, and begs Kindler to confess his own crimes.
 Instead, Kindler strangles Meinike, who might expose him.

 Wilson begins investigating newcomers to the small town.
-Due to Rankin and Mary's marriage, he does not suspect Rankin—until Rankin says conversationally that since Karl Marx was a Jew, he was not a German.
+Due to Rankin and Mary's marriage, he does not suspect Rankin immediately.
+When they meet and discuss the German people, Rankin declares them a threat to the world that must be destroyed.
+Wilson counters that Germans also made positive contributions to the world and specifies Karl Marx as an example, but Rankin says that since Marx was a Jew, he could not be a German, which leads Wilson to realize that Rankin must be Kindler.
 Even so, not having witnessed the meeting with Meinike, he still has no proof.
 Only Mary knows that Meinike came to meet her husband.
-To get her to admit this, Wilson must convince her that her husband is a criminal—before Kindler decides to eliminate the threat to him by killing her.
+To get her to admit this, Wilson must convince her that her husband is a criminal before Kindler decides to eliminate the threat by killing her.
 Kindler's facade begins to unravel when Red, the family dog, discovers Meinike's body.
 To further protect his secret, Kindler poisons Red.